How do I manage my e-mail during a hosting transfer?

 What's the potential problem?

-When you move your e-mail service between another company and Tiger Technologies, most e-mail starts arriving at the new servers as soon as you the "DNS nameservers" are updated (if you're transferring to us, this happens when you "point" your domain name at our servers).
+When you move your e-mail service between another company and Tiger Technologies, most e-mail starts arriving at the new servers as soon as you update the “DNS nameservers” to point at our servers (or add our MX records if you’re keeping your nameservers elsewhere, although that’s rare).

 However, a small amount of incoming mail can still arrive at the original company for two or three days.
-This is caused by "DNS caching", which happens when another computer "remembers" the address of the old mail server without checking it again.
+This is caused by "DNS caching", which happens when another computer on the Internet "remembers" the address of the old mail server without checking it again.

 What's the solution?